Cloud cost management

 Download data from a storage bucket to your laptop/workstation | Yes | Data transfer out of Google Cloud from Cloud Storage or cloud virtual machines generates charges.
 This is usually small (or within Google's Always Free limits) for small data.
 Large downloads can be significant.
 Details can be found on the pricing page. |

-Mount a bucket in a cloud environment | No | Simply mounting the bucket does not generate any cloud charges. |
+Mount a bucket in an app | No | Simply mounting the bucket does not generate any cloud charges. |

-List the contents of a mounted bucket in a cloud environment | Not likely | Cloud Storage operation charges are small values based on thousands of operations.
+List the contents of a mounted bucket in an app | Not likely | Cloud Storage operation charges are small values based on thousands of operations.
 This is not common for most interactive analysis. |

-Read from or write data to a mounted bucket in a cloud environment | Maybe | No, if the bucket and virtual machine are in the same region.
+Read from or write data to a mounted bucket in an app | Maybe | No, if the bucket and virtual machine are in the same region.

 Yes, if the bucket and virtual machine are in different regions (Network charges). |